LipKernel: Lipschitz-Bounded Convolutional Neural Networks via Dissipative Layers: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{eep} learning architectures such as deep neural networks (NNs), convolutional neural networks (CNNs) and recurrent neural networks have ushered in a paradigm shift across numerous domains within engineering and computer science \cite{lecun2015deep}.
-Some prominent applications of such NNs include image and video processing tasks, natural language processing tasks, nonlinear system identification, and learning-based control \cite{bishop1994neural,li2021survey}.
+Deep learning architectures such as deep neural networks (NNs), convolutional neural networks (CNNs) and recurrent neural networks have ushered in a paradigm shift across numerous domains within engineering and computer science \citep{lecun2015deep}.
+Some prominent applications of such NNs include image and video processing tasks, natural language processing tasks, nonlinear system identification, and learning-based control \citep{bishop1994neural,li2021survey}.
 In these applications, NNs have been found to exceed other methods in terms of flexibility, accuracy, and scalability.
-However, as black box models NNs in general lack robustness guarantees, limiting their utility for safety-critical applications.
+However, as black box models, NNs in general lack robustness guarantees, limiting their utility for safety-critical applications.

-In particular, it has been shown that NNs are highly sensitive to small ``adversarial'' input perturbations \cite{szegedy2013intriguing}.
-This sensitivity can be quantified by the Lipschitz constant of an NN, and numerous approaches have been proposed for its estimation \cite{virmaux2018lipschitz,combettes2020lipschitz,fazlyab2019efficient,latorre2020lipschitz}.
-While calculating the Lipschitz constant is an NP-hard problem \cite{virmaux2018lipschitz,jordan2020exactly}, computationally cheap but loose upper bounds are obtained as the product of the spectral norms of the matrices \cite{szegedy2013intriguing}, and much tighter bounds can be determined using semidefinite programming (SDP) methods derived from robust control \cite{fazlyab2019efficient, revay2020convex,latorre2020lipschitz,pauli2023lipschitz-ana,pauli2024lipschitz}.
+In particular, it has been shown that NNs are highly sensitive to small ``adversarial'' input perturbations \citep{szegedy2013intriguing}.
+This sensitivity can be quantified by the Lipschitz constant of an NN.
+In learning-based control, ensuring safety and stability of closed-loop systems with a neural component often requires the gain of the NN to be bounded \citep{berkenkamp2017safe,brunke2022safe,jin2020stability}, and the Lipschitz constant bounds the NN gain.
+Numerous approaches have been proposed for Lipschitz constant estimation \citep{virmaux2018lipschitz,combettes2020lipschitz,fazlyab2019efficient,latorre2020lipschitz}.
+While calculating the Lipschitz constant is an NP-hard problem \citep{virmaux2018lipschitz,jordan2020exactly}, computationally cheap but loose upper bounds are obtained as the product of the spectral norms of the matrices \citep{szegedy2013intriguing}, and much tighter bounds can be determined using semidefinite programming (SDP) methods derived from robust control \citep{fazlyab2019efficient, revay2020convex,latorre2020lipschitz,pauli2023lipschitz-ana,pauli2024lipschitz}.

 While analysis of a given NN is of interest, it naturally raises the question of \textit{synthesis} of NNs with built-in Lipschitz bounds, which is the subject of the present work.
-Motivated by the composition property of Lipschitz bounds, most approaches assume 1-Lipschitz activation functions \cite{anil2019sorting, prach2022almost} and attempt to constrain the Lipschitz constant (i.e., spectral bound) of matrices and convolution operators appearing in the network, however this can be conservative.
+Motivated by the composition property of Lipschitz bounds, most approaches assume 1-Lipschitz activation functions \citep{anil2019sorting, prach2022almost} and attempt to constrain the Lipschitz constant (i.e., spectral bound) of matrices and convolution operators appearing in the network.
+However, this can be conservative, resulting in limited expressivity, i.e., the constraints restrict the ability to fit the underlying function behavior.